-To enrol on this course you must undergo a check by the Disclosure and Barring Service (DBS) which will cost £44.00*.
-Evidence of a criminal prosecution does not necessarily exclude you from the course but it must be disclosed. *Price correct at March 2012.
+All students must also undergo a Disclosure & Barring Service (DBS) check at a cost of £44 (price correct at Oct 2014).
+Evidence of a criminal prosecution does not necessarily exclude you from our Career Degree but it must be disclosed.

 How to Apply